Tochukz/Applied-ASP.NET-4-in-context/README.md

 The ability to break the debugger comes with the _System.Diagnostics.Debugger_ class which includes the _Break_ method.

 ### Chapter 8: Working with Data
+__Creating an Entity Framework Data Model__
+1. Right click on your project > `Add` > `New Item`
+2. Select _Data_ category on the left and select the _ADO.NET Entity Data Model_ template on the right.
+3. By Convention, the file name should be _YourAppNameModel.edmx_
+4. Select `EF Designer From Database` option from the _Entity Data Model Wizard_.
+(It is assumed that you already have an existing database or _.mfd_ file if you select this option)
+5. Click `Next` > `New Connection...`
+6. Make sure you have _Microsoft SQL Server Database File (SqlClient)_ unuder `Data Source` because we are using a `.mdf` data file in this case.
+7. Click the `Browse...` and select your existing `.mdf` file.
+8. Select _Use Windows Authentication_ if the SQL Server Instance is on the same machine or _Use SQL Server Authntication_ if otherwise.
+Click `Ok`
+9. Make sure the  _Save connection settings in Web.config as:_ checkbox is checked so that the connection string is preserved in your _Web.config_ file.
+Click `Next`
+10. A prompt may pop up asking you if you want to included the `.mdf` file to your project (if it is not already in your project).
+You may click `Yes` or `No`.
+I click `Yes` and the `.mdf` file was added to my project's `App_Data` folder.
+11. Select your desired version of Entity Framework and click `Next`
+12. Select the database objects(table, store procedures, views, etc) that you want to include in your model.
+13. Make sure the following checkboxes are checked:
+  * _Pluralize or singularize generate object namespace_
+  * _Include foreign key columns in the model_
+  * _Include selected Stored Procedure in the model_
+Click `Finish`
+14. Click `Ok` on all the prompt asking if you want to run the database file.
+15. At the end you should find _YourAppName.edmx_ item in you project.
+And under it is you  should find the following items:
+  * `YourAppName.Context.tt`
+  * `YourAppName.Designer.cs`,
+  * `YourAppName.edmx.diagram`
+  * `YourAppName.tt`
+16. The _EntityFramework_ and it'd dependencies will be added to you list of _References_

+__Viewing the Entity Data Model__
+Double click the `YourAppname.edmx` file to view your data model diagram.
+Each rectangular box in the diagram represents a generated _entity class_ which maps to a database table of the same name.

+__Importing the Stored Procedures__
+To make the imported stored procedures available for use in the application, we create a new entity type that will represent the result of calling the stored procedure.
+To do this:
+1. Double click on the `ModelName.edmx` file to expose the Diagram
+2. On the canvas of the diagram, right click > `Add New` > `Function Import..`
+3. On the _Add Function Import_ window, enter a name for the function and select a stored procedure.
+4. Click on the _Get Column Information_ button
+5. Select a Complex type and click okay.
+6. Save all the changes

 __Managing Concurrency__
 The Entity Framework uses an _optimistic concurrency_ model by default.
 In this case _optimistic_ means that we cross our finger and hope that we don't get overlapping page requests that leads to conflicting data changes.